-I love a good Blondie, Brownie, Bar Cookie, whatever the fuck you want to call it.
+I love a good Blondie, Brownie, Bar Cookie, whatever you want to call it.
 I also love experimenting with different flavors, recipes and add-ins.
 Miso may sound like an incredibly odd addition to a dessert, but bare with me.
 In Japan, miso is often added to wagashi and sweets for both preservation and flavoring purposes.
 There’s Salted Caramel, Salt in Chocolate, so why not Miso in freakin’ Chocolate Chip Cookie Bars?!

 WHY MISO, THOUGH?

 Miso actually tastes amazing in caramels and other deeply flavored sweets.
 It pairs perfectly with Brown Sugar and adds a slight touch of Umami to dessert recipes.
 You don’t actually taste the Miso in these Vegan Miso Chocolate Chip Cookie Bars, so don’t worry.
 You’re not going to end up with Miso Soup Blondies, I promise.
 (That’s a cool idea, though).

 FREE EBOOK SERIES!
 5 SECRETS FOR FOOLPROOF VEGAN DESERTS

 What Goes Into These Sweet n Salty Bars?